 Can family members stay overnight?

-On the pediatric unit, one parent or legal guardian may stay per night.
 One family member may stay with an adult patient if he or she is staying in a private room.

 What should I bring with me for my rehabilitation admission?